Displaced Persons -

 My name is Nena and I'm searching for any information possible regarding the people in these photos (especially in Photo 1 of the man, woman and child).
 Many thanks Nena Sunners / Australia

-My mother is the child in Photo 1 (above), she is searching for her father.
+Child in Photo 1 (below), she is searching for her father.
 She was born in WWII Linz a.d.
-Donau, Ebelsberg, Ufer 6in 1942 or 1943.
+Donau, Ebelsberg, Ufer 6 in 1942 or 1943.

 Reply from Klaus: